joshuawright11/papyrus/README.md

 While using concurrency is recommended, if you haven't yet migrated and need a closure based API, see the section on [closure based APIs](#closure-based-apis).

-### Swift on the Server
+### Alamofire & Linux drivers

-Out of the box, Papyrus is powered by [Alamofire](https://github.com/Alamofire/Alamofire).
+Out of the box, Papyrus is powered by `URLSession`.

-If you're using Linux / Swift on Server, use [PapyrusAsyncHTTPClient](https://github.com/joshuawright11/papyrus-async-http-client) which is driven by the [swift-nio](https://github.com/apple/swift-nio) backed [async-http-client](https://github.com/swift-server/async-http-client).
+If you're using Linux / Swift on Server, use the separate package [PapyrusAsyncHTTPClient](https://github.com/joshuawright11/papyrus-async-http-client).
+It's driven by the [swift-nio](https://github.com/apple/swift-nio) backed [async-http-client](https://github.com/swift-server/async-http-client).

 ### Installation